StrataFoundation/wumbo/rust/spl-token-staking/program/README.md

 ## stake

-This command allows you to stake `base_amount` of base token for rewards in `token_b`.
+This command allows you to stake `base_amount` of base token for rewards in `target_token`.
 Initializes a `Voucher` instance as defiend above.

 ## withdraw

-This command allows you to withdraw your rewards in terms of `token_b` given your `Voucher`.
+This command allows you to withdraw your rewards in terms of `target_token` given your `Voucher`.

 ## unstake